cake-build/website/input/docs/getting-started/upgrade.md

 ### Removal of TFBuildProvider

 Deprecated `TFBuildProvider` has been removed.
-It can be replaced with `AzurePipelinsProvider`.
+It can be replaced with `AzurePipelinesProvider`.

 See [#3610](https://github.com/cake-build/cake/issues/3610) for details.